duguodong7/GraftLLM/README.md

 # GraftLLM: Knowledge Grafting of Large Language Models

-This is the source code to reproduce the experiments for "[Knowledge Grafting of Large Language Models](https://arxiv.org/abs/2505.18502)" by Guodong Du, Xuanning Zhou, Junlin Lee, Zhuo Li, Wanyu Lin, Jing Li.
+This is the source code to reproduce the experiments for "Knowledge Grafting of Large Language Models".

 our key contributions include:
 1) We highlight the necessity of cross-capability transfer between heterogeneous large language models and identify limitations in existing methods regarding generalization and adaptability;